docker/docs/get-started/07_multi_container.md

 You can now start your dev-ready container.

-1. Specify each of the environment variables above, as well as connect the container to your app network.
+1. Specify each of the previous environment variables, as well as connect the container to your app network.
 Make sure that you are in the `getting-started-app` directory when you run this command.

     <ul class="nav nav-tabs">
     <li class="active"><a data-toggle="tab" data-target="#mac-linux2">Mac / Linux</a></li>